80% of contractors still not registered with Builders Board

 “A gentleman, when we asked him last week about the insurance, called up to say last week he was a one man band.
 Because he has the insurance now and joined the board, he now has five employees and he has a contract in the region of $250,000,” Mr. Flint told Cayman 27.

-Mr. Kissoon said when surveyed, most of the smaller contractors were able to afford a premium of $700 per month.
+Mr. Kissoon said when surveyed, most of the smaller contractors were able to afford a premium of $700 per annum.

 The two men have said they are able to assist those who are seeking cheaper insurance options as the registration deadline approaches.